45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 2 to 6

 Bearberry is an excellent drought-tolerant plant for cooler climates.
-Bearberry can be easily grown from seed and grows best in dry, well-drained, sandy, or gritty soil.
+You can easily grow it from seed, and it performs best in dry, well-drained, sandy, or gritty soil.
 Give it plenty of sunlight, and it will develop into a dense, leafy, low-growing ground cover.

 Bearberry has tough, waxy leaves.
-In spring, it blooms with a multitude of little bell-shaped flowers.
-The flowers are white with a hint of pink.
-By mid to late summer, dark red berries form, which are enjoyed by a variety of fruit-eating birds.
-If not eaten by wildlife, the berries remain on the plants through the winter.
+In spring, it blooms with a multitude of little bell-shaped flowers that are white with a hint of pink.
+By mid to late summer, dark red berries form, which a variety of fruit-eating birds enjoy.
+If wildlife doesn’t eat the berries, they remain on the plants through the winter.

 Black-eyed Susan